rummykhan/github-reader/README.md

 Since files and directories are instances of `Illuminate\Support\Collection`, You can query both files or dictionaries just like you query a `Illuminate\Support\Collection`

-To Query Files just add `InFiles` to all the collection methods.
+To query in Files just add `InFiles` to all the collection methods.
 ```php
 $repository = app('github-reader')
         ->read('rummykhan', 'github-reader');